hschickdevs/ISYS-4453-NFTRaffle/README.md

     * NFTRaffleFactory.sol
 - [ ] _**Isaiah & Harrison**_ - Create Webapp
 - [ ] **_Blake_** - Will need brief description in our presentation on how the randomisation algorithm works, as this is a key component of a raffle in the sense that it needs to be provably random and fair.
 Also how it was implemented in the contract. https://en.wikipedia.org/wiki/Linear_congruential_generator
-- [ ] **_Blake_** - Create a few different wallet addresses, and get Mumbai testnet MATIC for them to test the raffles using the faucet: https://faucet.polygon.technology/
+- [ ] **_Blake_** - Create 5 different wallet addresses on Polygon's Mumbai testnet (using Metamask), and get Mumbai testnet MATIC for them to test the raffles using the faucet: https://faucet.polygon.technology/